diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 To successfully exploit this vulnerability, suitable gadgets need to be found, which is out of the scope of this project.
-The gadgets that have been presented throughout this document are mostly already known, or in the case of the one showed during the case study, they were immediately apparent from the surrounding context.
+The gadgets that have been presented throughout this document are mostly already known, or in the case of the one shown during the case study, they were immediately apparent from the surrounding context.
 These gadgets have only been used to demonstrate the possible consequences of class pollution.